ULW FAQs

 • Please select an undergraduate in college at the time of applying that has at least one semester left this coming fall before graduating.

-• Ideally the student is studying or has interest in either in the atmospheric sciences or Earth systems sciences.
+• Ideally the student is studying or has interest in either in the atmospheric sciences or Earth system sciences.

-• The student should generally have at least one semester remaining in the fall before graduating, and is expected to share their insights about NCAR and opportunities in the atmospheric sciences with students upon their return to school.
+• The student should generally have at least one semester remaining in the fall before graduating, and is expected to share their insights about NSF NCAR and opportunities in the Earth system sciences with students upon their return to school.

 • Consider the student's potential to gain from the experience and potential leadership qualities, including those of quiet or introverted leaders who have talent.